 What we will do:

-- Support you in their own homes or via telephone contact (as indicated)
+• Support you in your own homes or via telephone contact (as indicated)

-- Communicate and discuss any significant changes to the your condition at any point during the pathway.
+• Communicate and discuss any significant changes to your condition at any point during the pathway.

 Referral: